 - clothing;

-- sports equipment or items for outdoor activities;
+- sports equipment or outdoor activity items;

 - board games.